Vought F-8 Crusader: Into flight

-In May 1953, the Vought design was declared a winner and in June, Vought received an order for three XF8U-1 prototypes (after adoption of the unified designation system in September 1962, the F8U became the F-8).
-The first prototype flew on 25 March 1955 with John Konrad at the controls.
-The aircraft exceeded the speed of sound during its maiden flight.
-The development was so trouble free that the second prototype, along with the first production F8U-1, flew on the same day, 30 September 1955.
+During May 1953, Vought's submission was declared to be the winner; one month later, the company received an initial order for three XF8U-1 prototypes (after adoption of the unified designation system in September 1962, the F8U became the F-8).
+On 25 March 1955, the first prototype performed its maiden flight with John Konrad at the controls; confidence was such that it was decided to exceed the speed of sound during its maiden flight.
+The development was relatively trouble-free, to the extent that the second prototype and the first production F8U-1 made their first flights together on the same day, 30 September 1955.
 On 4 April 1956, the F8U-1 performed its first catapult launch from Forrestal.